chengyuehuang511/Inspire/README.md

 ## Introduction

 > **Abstract** Leveraging pretrained Vision-Language Models (VLMs) to map language instruction and visual observations to raw low-level actions, Vision-Language-Action models (VLAs) hold great promise for achieving general-purpose robotic systems.
 Despite their advancements, existing VLAs tend to spuriously correlate task-irrelevant visual features with actions, limiting their generalization capacity beyond the training data.
 To address this challenge, we propose \textbf{Intrinsic Spatial Reasoning (InSpire)}, which mitigates the adverse effects of spurious correlations by boosting the spatial reasoning ability of VLAs.
-Specifically, InSpire redirects the model's attention to task-relevant visual clues by simply appending the question *“In which direction is the [object] relative to the robot”* before the language instruction and aligning the VLA's answer *“right/left/up/down/front/back/grasp”* and predicted actions with the ground-truth.
+Specifically, InSpire redirects the model's attention to task-relevant visual clues by simply appending the question *“In which direction is the [object] relative to the robot”* before the language instruction and aligning the VLA's answer *“right / left / up / down / front / back / grasp”* and predicted actions with the ground-truth.
 Notably, InSpire can be employed as a \textit{plugin} to enhance existing autoregressive VLAs, requiring no extra data or interaction with other large models.
 Extensive experimental results in both simulation and real-world environments demonstrate the effectiveness and flexibility of our approach.

 ![Overview](examples/overview.png)
 ![Method](examples/method.png)